Liams-Electronics-Lab/Casa-Chord/README.md

 ____

-To use this software, you must first agree to the ELUA, included with the application..
+To use this software, you must first agree to the EULA, included with the application..